Human is what interests me

 I give you an example: for example in my A gorean summer series I had this question: Since I was young I wanted to see affection between Africans.
 Is this kind of thing that you never see when it comes to photographs about Africa; to me it would never come down to the basic human sentiments, which would be love, friendship, fun, having a good time in family, things like that...

 Listening to what you just said one could imagine that you are a documentary photographer going into families, churches and showing everyday life and human conditions.
-Instead your photography is very much about staging, it’s very much about the body, the pride of the body, this feeling of resistance, of strength, of fashion... you have a very special view, and a very special staging of the figures, you’re not a documentary photographer...
+Instead your photography is very much about staging, it is very much about the body, the pride of the body, this feeling of resistance, of strength, of fashion... you have a very special view, and a very special staging of the figures, you are not a documentary photographer...

-I don’t see myself a s a documentary photographer, I see myself as someone who’d use any tool that is in his disposal for the purpose of the subject.
-So if it goes through documentary photography I would use documentary photography, if it goes through staging things in a natural environment I would do it, if it goes through full conceptual work or full conceptual image, I would do it and that’s why I think when I take a distance from my work there’s not a specific style, a specific in the technical approach, I could use black and white and colour, I could use film or digital, is up to what the result that I want to give, so I don’t have the specific thing where as an artist I identify as a specific style and I keep on doing that specific style, no the style needs to serve the purpose, so to me the purpose comes first and then I choose the tool that is gonna get me the result that I want.
+I do not see myself a s a documentary photographer, I see myself as someone who would use any tool that is in his disposal for the purpose of the subject.
+So if it goes through documentary photography I would use documentary photography, if it goes through staging things in a natural environment I would do it, if it goes through full conceptual work or full conceptual image, I would do it and that is why I think when I take a distance from my work there is not a specific style, a specific in the technical approach, I could use black and white and colour, I could use film or digital, is up to what the result that I want to give, so I do not have the specific thing where as an artist I identify as a specific style and I keep on doing that specific style, no the style needs to serve the purpose, so to me the purpose comes first and then I choose the tool that is gonna get me the result that I want.

-I wouldn’t say the body is central, I would say the human is central.
+I would not say the body is central, I would say the human is central.

-In all my photography the human is central and many times the borders are quite blurry it would be... a bridge somewhere between a photo-reportage and maybe fashion photography or it would be somewhere between building an image and using the surrounding, i’ll give you an example: in my project The Prophecy, which is about the environment, I had many interviews and I felt like the media wanted to classify it as afro-futuristic work and I was doing an interview, I think it was with CNN or Al Jazeera, I don’t remember... and they were asking me about this afro-futurism, i said I don’t think my work is afro-futuristic, I don’t have this, I don’t feel the need to project myself in the future because I believe that we still have so much to deal with the present and we still have so much to deal with what is now that I don’t know why now the work of African contemporary artists has to be labeled as afro-futuristic, to me is another way of getting away from the main purpose of the work.
+In all my photography the human is central and many times the borders are quite blurry it would be... a bridge somewhere between a photo-reportage and maybe fashion photography or it would be somewhere between building an image and using the surrounding, i will give you an example: in my project The Prophecy, which is about the environment, I had many interviews and I felt like the media wanted to classify it as afro-futuristic work and I was doing an interview, I think it was with CNN or Al Jazeera, I do not remember... and they were asking me about this afro-futurism, i said I do not think my work is afro-futuristic, I do not have this, I do not feel the need to project myself in the future because I believe that we still have so much to deal with the present and we still have so much to deal with what is now that I do not know why now the work of African contemporary artists has to be labeled as afro-futuristic, to me is another way of getting away from the main purpose of the work.

-Like, recently there has been this movie, Black Panther, where everybody goes, "oh this is a new vision of Africa... and is a new thing...", but I really feel that we don’t really need that projection now, we have enough d deal with the present and what has been the projection of the progression of that continent since the independence, I think that part is very important because that’s what makes us reconsider things and and where did we get and where do we get from there.
+Like, recently there has been this movie, Black Panther, where everybody goes, "oh this is a new vision of Africa... and is a new thing...", but I really feel that we do not really need that projection now, we have enough d deal with the present and what has been the projection of the progression of that continent since the independence, I think that part is very important because that is what makes us reconsider things and and where did we get and where do we get from there.

-Since seven years you’ve been living in Dakar.
+Since seven years you have been living in Dakar.
 How was your work received there?
 I can imagine that a lot of young artists there would love to learn from you or would love to cooperate with you, because you have this very special approach to the image...

-I can’t answer whether my work is an influence on young photographers, but for sure the response to some of my work is very interesting.
-If I come back to the series A gorean summer I would show it to senegalese people and they would say, "Oh, this is not Senegal", which means that even them who live there, is their own country but they still don’t have that perspective on their own country.
+I cannot answer whether my work is an influence on young photographers, but for sure the response to some of my work is very interesting.
+If I come back to the series A gorean summer I would show it to senegalese people and they would say, "Oh, this is not Senegal", which means that even them who live there, is their own country but they still do not have that perspective on their own country.